Wizty79/DevOps-Course-Starter-02/README.md

 First you'll naturally have to setup a account for yourself on Azure. https://portal.azure.com/#home Also to use Azure you'll need to install the Azure CLI, or if using Gitpod, the Azure extension.

+if your having issues loggin into Azure via the terminal using the extension options, you can run the command below instead:

+az login --use-device-code